MicrosoftDocs/iis-docs/iis/manage/powershell/installing-the-iis-powershell-snap-in.md

 ---
-title: "Installing the IIS 7.0 PowerShell Snap-in | Microsoft Docs"
+title: "Installing the IIS 7.0 PowerShell Snap-in"
 author: thomasdeml
 description: "In the following walkthrough you will learn how to install the IIS PowerShell Snap-in and how to start the IIS PowerShell Management Console.
-Prerequisites T..." ms.author: iiscontent
-manager: soshir
-ms.date: 04/14/2008
-ms.topic: article
-ms.assetid: 46ae3bb1-3a75-4747-a646-6185b80a99e4
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/powershell/installing-the-iis-powershell-snap-in
-msc.type: authoredcontent
+Prerequisites T..." ms.date: 04/14/2008 ms.assetid: 46ae3bb1-3a75-4747-a646-6185b80a99e4 msc.legacyurl: /learn/manage/powershell/installing-the-iis-powershell-snap-in msc.type: authoredcontent
 ---